Teaching & Mentoring

 Trenton Olsen, “Fallen Womanhood and Modernity in Ivan Kramskoi’s Unknown Woman (1883), 2014.

-RECENT UNDERGRADUATE THESES [CHAIRED]
+RECENT UNDERGRADUATE HONORS THESES [CHAIRED]

 Meredith Hanna, “The Gentlemen’s Masquerade: The Carnivalesque and the Continental in George Knapton’s Portraits of the Society of Dilettanti,” 2020.